fjall-rs/fjall/README.md

 This is the fastest and most feature-rich LSM-tree implementation in Rust!
 It features, among other things:

 - Block based tables with LZ4 compression
-- Prefix searching
-- Range searching
+- Range & prefix searching with forward and reverse iteration
 - Size-tiered or Levelled compaction with concurrency support
 - Partitioned block index to reduce memory footprint and keep startup time minimal [1]
 - Block caching to keep hot data in memory